 With hiss, or a kiss, a faeling can emit hundreds of different pheromones in tens of thousands of combinations.
-While averaging only four feet in height, their dominance in the natural world is unrivaled, particularly the Avalonian queen who can send waves of pheromones to control nearly all animals within a half mile radius.
+While averaging only four feet in height, their dominance in the natural world of Avalon is unrivaled, particularly the Avalonian queen who can send waves of pheromones to control nearly all animals within a half mile radius.

 The answer was an emphatic no, complete with blown raspberries, rude gestures, bum wagging, and childish taunts . . . from the queen's court.

-An ASP battlegroup arrived at Avalon, and after refusal from the queen to turn over the Believer's high council and the location of the ninth planet, the ASP warships began a planet-wide nuclear bombardment.
+As persecution from ASP across the creator's worlds ramped up, the Believer high council took up residence at a secret location on Avalon.
+Soon after, An ASP battlegroup arrived at Avalon.
+When the queen refused to turn over the Believer's high council, the ASP warships began a planet-wide nuclear bombardment.